 🇨🇦 Government of Canada: Ecuador Safety & Security

 🇦🇺 Australia Smart Traveller Safety & Security Advice

 Guayaquil Travel Tips You Need To Know

 ☀️ Beware of the sun.
 Guayaquil is hot, hot, hot.
 Don’t forget to pack sunglasses and a hat.
-Also be sure to pack sunscreen with you since it tends to be much more expensive in Guayaquil compared to US prices.
+Also, be sure to pack sunscreen with you since it tends to be much more expensive in Guayaquil compared to US prices.
 Use at least SPF 50.
 We like this Banana Boat sunscreen that Amazon sells at a good price.

-☔ Jan-April is rainy season.
+☔ Jan-April is the rainy season.
 If traveling through Guayaquil between January through April, be sure to pack a good rain jacket or a compact travel umbrella like this.
 While it doesn’t rain all day, every day during those months, it will likely rain during your visit.

 💸 Cash is king.
 More and more places are beginning to accept credit cards in Guayaquil, but cash is more often the norm.
 The currency in Ecuador is the US dollar and ATMs are frequent to withdraw.